ANOTHER MUSICAL MUSING, 10 May 2025 –“Mothers’ Day Tunes From Those Sweet Old Days”

 That was Broadway; then along came Hollywood.
 Sorry Mitzi; hello Judy!

-Delightful in its own right, the 1939 film version of “Babes in Arms” starred teenagers Judy Garland and Mickey Rooney and was directed by the inimitable choreographer Busby Berkeley.
-However, it was–as Hollywood was wont to do–heavily massaged and rewritten.
-So, in the movie, the “babes” band together to prove to their pooh-poohing vaudevillian parents that they had real talent and could make it to Broadway on their own.
-Needless to say, they did this by doing–what else?–“PUTTING ON A SHOW!”
-So much for helping out the impoverished little theater in their home town.
+Delightful in its own right, the 1939 film version of “Babes in Arms” starred Judy Garland and Mickey Rooney and was directed by the inimitable choreographer Busby Berkeley.
+However, it was, as Hollywood was wont to do, massaged and rewritten.
+So, in the movie, the “babes” band together to prove to their theatrical and vaudevillian parents that they have real talent and could make it to Broadway on their own.
+Needless to say, they did this by “putting on a show!”
+So much for helping out the theater in their home town.

-The movie script — as significantly revamped, restructured, and rewritten to accommodate a Hollywood take on things–avoided much of the mildly leftist political slant of the original musical.
-And–tragedy of tragedies–left out almost all of the Rogers and Hart songs from the Broadway musical, including “My Funny Valentine.”
-Go figure!
+The movie script — as significantly revamped, restructured, and rewritten to accommodate Hollywood’s take on things — left out much of the mildly leftist political slant of the original musical.
+And — tragedy of tragedies — left out almost all of the Rogers and Hart songs from the Broadway musical, including “My Funny Valentine.”
+Go figure.

-Just for fun, however, click or tap on the next image or link to hear bits of the songs that did win the Broadway vs. Filmdom battle of 1939–with the full Hollywood treatment!
+Just for fun, however, click or tap on the triangle in the next image to hear bits of songs that survived from 1937 to 1939–with the full Hollywood treatment!

 But, I digress . . .

 Now, as far as ukuleles are concerned, there are quite a few out there in ukulele land with a valentine or sweetheart theme–minor or major key.
-Here for fun are a couple of “sweethearts” from my collection.
+Here for fun is a vintage one from my collection.

-Now, before we go and spend the better part of the day opening all of the valentines that we’ll be getting from all of our sweethearts on the 14th, here is one of many, many YouTube versions of “My Funny Valentine.”
-Click or tap on the next triangle in the next image or link for a guitar instrumental that will give you a Valentine’s Day earworm for the next few days!
+Now, before we go and spend the better part of the day opening all of our valentines that we’ll be getting from our sweethearts, here is one of many, many YouTube versions of “My Funny Valentine.”
+Click or tap on the triangle in the next image for one showing off a rather rare member of the musical instrument family–an eleven-string “Harp Guitar.”

 Whew!